#GoldMovie, #MonsterTrucks, and more – Movie Reviews

 A Dog's Purpose

-Click on a vendor to purchase: Amazon, Best Buy, iTunes, Target, and Walmart (FTC Affiliate Disclaimer)
+Click on a vendor to purchase (FTC Affiliate Disclaimer)

 Honestly, you know how this story will end just by watching the previews.
 It’s the journey that is fun.
-Although, most of the movie is about the dog’s life as Bailey, his times as Ellie, Dino, Waffles, and Buddy are interesting too..
-The costumes, technology, and decor were spot on for each story’s time periods.
+Although, most of the movie is about the dog’s life as Bailey, his times as Ellie, Dino, Waffles, and Buddy are interesting too.
+The costumes, technology, and decor were spot-on for each story’s time period.
 Even down to the classic 1950’s cars, Jheri Curl, and police uniforms.
-Based on the book, A Dog’s Purpose: A Novel for Humans, it has moments that pull at your heart strings (especially for dog owners) and takes you back to your childhood, but not for full price (FTC Affiliate Disclaimer).
+Based on the book, A Dog’s Purpose: A Novel for Humans, it has moments that pull at your heartstrings (especially for dog owners) and take you back to your childhood, but not for full price (FTC Affiliate Disclaimer).
 This movie feels like an introspective Look Who’s Talking Now (FTC Affiliate Disclaimer).
 The message isn’t new, just told from a dog’s perspective.
 See it matinee or wait for Redbox.

 I give it 2.5 out of 5 stars